jfjelstul/englishfootball/README.md

 # The Fjelstul English Football Database

 The Fjelstul English Football Database is a comprehensive database of football matches played in the Premier League and the English Football League from the 1888-89 inaugural season of the Football League through through the 2021-22 season.
 The database was created by Joshua C. Fjelstul, Ph.D.
-The database includes `5` datasets: `seasons`, `teams`, `matches`, `appearances` (one observation per team per match), and `standings` (end-of-the-season league tables).
+The database contains `5` datasets: `seasons`, `teams`, `matches`, `appearances` (one observation per team per match), and `standings` (end-of-the-season league tables).
+The `matches` dataset includes `203956` matches.

 ## Downloading the codebook